How is the real estate market doing in Clarendon Hills, IL?

 Are there fewer Short Sales and Foreclosures in Clarendon Hills?

-During July 2020 the real estate market in Clarendon Hills consisted of 98.4% Traditional homes sales.
-That is a decrease over June 2020 of 0.59999999999999% and a decrease over July 2019 of 0.8%.
+During April 2021 the real estate market in Clarendon Hills consisted of 100% Traditional homes sales.
+That is an increase over March 2021 of 2.3% and inline with April 2020.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Clarendon Hills, IL going up or down and by how much?

-On average, sold home prices in Clarendon Hills, IL have depreciated (fallen) -32.62% when comparing July 2020 to July 2019 (year over year).
-On average, sold home prices in Clarendon Hills, IL have depreciated (fallen) -6.4% when comparing July 2020 to June 2020 (month over month).
+On average, sold home prices in Clarendon Hills, IL have appreciated (risen) 38.43% when comparing April 2021 to April 2020 (year over year).
+On average, sold home prices in Clarendon Hills, IL have appreciated (risen) 39.08% when comparing April 2021 to March 2021 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.